 3. Focus on increasing your income

 If you work hard in your 20s, you may be able to take it easier once you get older.
 Rather than putting your extra time toward obsessing over the best investment returns, we recommend making time to focus on earning more too.
 You can do this in a few ways.
-One popular method is to start a side hustle.
-This can be anything from freelance writing to driving for Uber on the side.
-If you work hard, the earning potential here can be incredible!

 Another idea is to find a stream of passive income.
 This could be something fun, like publishing an e-book, building a niche affiliate website, or even selling stock photos.
 You may not earn a ton at first, but eventually, those profits will add up.